pyweekorg/docs/docs/rules.rst

 challenge *unless* you also make that artwork freely available to all other entrants.

+Any diagrams and concept art created during the theme voting week should not form part of your submission.

 There should be absolutely no breach of licensing.
 You can't just cut-n-paste in artwork from The Simpsons (TM).